Setting Up PostGIS for Retail Analytics

 Pipeline Integration & Automation Triggers

-PostGIS does not operate in isolation.
-It serves as the transformation engine between cloud storage and analytical dashboards.
+PostGIS serves as the transformation engine between cloud storage and analytical dashboards.
 Upstream pipelines should stage raw GeoJSON, Shapefiles, or Parquet in object storage before triggering database ingestion.
-Configure Configuring AWS S3 for Geospatial Data Lakes to stream validated payloads directly into staging tables using aws_s3 or ogr_fdw.
+When Configuring AWS S3 for Geospatial Data Lakes, stream validated payloads directly into staging tables using ogr2ogr or a foreign data wrapper.

 Automate spatial joins and catchment generation using pg_cron or external orchestration (Airflow/Prefect).
 Example trigger for nightly demographic refresh: